1Cover show you how to find the right travel insurance, at the right price, no matter where you're going.

 1Cover considers the following to be pre-existing conditions;

 A condition that you have received treatment, advice or medication for in the last 90 days

 Any surgery you have had in the last 12 months

 Single pregnancy later than 24 weeks

 Any condition currently being investigated

-Some conditions are automatically covered, which means that these will be covered for free under your policy without you having to disclose them or fill in any forms.
+Some conditions are automatically covered, which means that these will be covered for no extra cost under your policy without you having to disclose them or fill in any forms.

 1Cover automatically provides cover for the following pre-existing medical conditions;